Externship & Fellowship

 computer vet training

+A full-time Fellowship at Virginia Equine Imaging is a 12-month position, beginning in July or August.
+We are a multi-doctor equine veterinary practice located in beautiful Northern Virginia that specializes in lameness, sports medicine and diagnostic imaging of the horse.
+Our facility features state of the art equipment such as digital radiography, nuclear scintigraphy, ultrasonography and ultrasound tissue character (UTC scan).
 There is a covered lunge arena, sand lunge arena, tarmac jog strip, and large sand arena on site for lameness workups.
-Practitioners consist of doctors A. Kent Allen, DVM, Certified ISELP; Susan Johns,DVM, CVA; Jack Caldwell, DVM; Dr. Paula Bradley, BVM&S. The case load is comprised of horses of multiple disciplines including three-day event horses, hunter/jumpers, dressage, foxhunters, western pleasure, driving, racing, and others, being seen for lameness and/or poor performance evaluations and treatments.
-We also see a number of horses for pre-purchase exams as well as internal medicine diagnostics and treatments.
+Practitioners consist of doctors A. Kent Allen, DVM, Certified ISELP; Susan Johns,DVM, CVA; Jack Caldwell, DVM.
+The case load is comprised of horses of multiple disciplines including three-day event horses, hunter/jumpers, dressage, foxhunters, western pleasure, driving, racing, and others, being seen for lameness and/or poor performance evaluations and treatments.
+We are expecting to add CT and PET in the coming months.
+We also see a number of horses for pre-purchase exams.
 The majority of clients are seen in-clinic, however there is often travel to several local performance horse farms for out-clinic appointments.

 Extern FAQ’s